 Are they all really the same though?
 Yes is the short answer.
 The long answer is this blog!

-Botox, Dysport and Xeomin are all botulinum toxin type A (BTXA), and they originate from the same source bacterium, clostridium botulinum.
-They are synthesized as the neurotoxin that is administered in cosmetic procedures.
-Each has been consistently proven in clinical trials and have been used around the world in cosmetic procedures.
-All three can be injected every three to six months.
-Results are generally the same.
-The BTXAs temporarily paralyze the targeted muscle areas to relax, which in turn lessens the appearance of wrinkles.
-A good example of how to conceptualize these three BTXAs: think of apples.
+Botox, Dysport, and Xeomin are all botulinum toxin type A, and they originate from the same source bacterium: clostridium botulinum.
+Each has been consistently proven in clinical trials and has been used worldwide in cosmetic procedures.
+All three can be injected every three to six months, and results are generally the same.
+These neurotoxins temporarily paralyze the targeted muscle areas to relax, which in turn lessens the appearance of wrinkles in the overlaying skin.
+A good example of how to conceptualize these three different neurotoxins: think of apples.
 There are differences among Fuji, Gala, and Red Delicious, but they are still all apples.

 Let’s start with Xeomin first.
 Why?
-Because it’s the newest to enter the U.S. market, and because it has a cool name.
-Xeomin.
+Because it’s the newest to enter the U.S. market, and because it has a cool name: Xeomin.
+I love words that start with X:)

 Has been in use in the US since 2010